 48. Lay all of your items on the floor or the bed.
 Reading a list can be one thing, but looking at all of your items in front of you will help you to see how tightly you should be packing.
 Re-check if you have everything that’s on the list.

 49. Determine the weight and size restrictions for your flight.
 For international flights, you will usually find that the carry-on limits are tighter, so be sure to read up on the airlines’ website and measure your luggage.
 Here are the most common airline restrictions.

 50. Choose the appropriate luggage.
 If I fly with a checked suitcase, I usually take a backpack and a large suitcase.
 Make sure that everything is within the size limits.
 Also, I would recommend taking luggage with spinner wheels if you have to walk long distances.

 51. If you have an old suitcase, give it a good clean.
-Once I tried restoring my old suitcase and was pretty successful with it.
+I recently tried restoring my old suitcase and was pretty successful with it.
 With proper techniques, you can make your old bag look brand new.

 57. Fill your shoes with socks and underwear.
 Not only does this save space, but your shoes won’t get squashed after unpacking.

 58. If you’re using packing cubes, pack them full.
 This results in fewer wrinkles on your clothes.
 Also, pack in a way that your items are easy to pull out.
 (Rolled pieces help a lot!)